 The Climate Action Plan Task Force advises the City on issues related to 100% renewable energy goals for community and municipal energy.

-The Bellingham City Council formed the Climate Action Task Force in 2018 to develop recommendations to achieve accelerated 100% renewable energy targets, taking into account financial, technological and societal challenges resulting from such a transition.
+In May of 2018 The Bellingham City Council passed Resolution 2018-06 to create the Climate Action Plan Task Force to develop recommendations to achieve accelerated 100% renewable energy targets, taking into account financial, technological and societal challenges resulting from such a transition.
 This limited-term Task Force has the following directives: